 Association of Mexican American Educators Journal

-All research topics related to the education of Mexican-American/Latino students are welcome.
-These include topics related to immigration and education, the achievement gap, bilingual education, parent engagement, ESL/EL education, equity and social justice, critical theories (i.e. CRT, Critical Pedagogy), literacy and content area instruction, curriculum and instruction, policy development, teacher education, the sociology of education, among others.
+All research topics related to the education of Mexican-American/Latinx students are welcome.
+These include topics related to immigration and education, the achievement gap, bilingual education, parent engagement, ESL/EL education, equity and social justice, critical theories (i.e. CRT, Critical Pedagogy), literacy and content area instruction, curriculum and instruction, policy development, teacher education, the sociology of education, educational anthropology, among others.
 If you have any questions about a specific manuscript and its content, you may contact the editors to inquire about the suitability of its submission.

 PUBLISHING: The AMAE Journal is a national, refereed, peer-reviewed journal with an acceptance rate between 19%-30%.
 A distinguished editorial advisory board provides counsel to the AMAE Journal editors (see AMAE Journal Editorial Advisory Board).
 The AMAE Journal is published triannually.
 It publishes one open issue, one theme issue, and one invited issue per year.
 Manuscripts for the open issue are accepted on an ongoing basis.
 Each issue aspires to contain: Featured Articles, Essays, Book Reviews, and Poems.
-The AMAE Journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
+The AMAE Journal provides immediate open access to its interdisciplinary content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
 It is also indexed in the Educational Resources Information Clearinghouse (ERIC) database, EBSCO, Google Scholar, and Cabell's Directory.

 The Association of Mexican American Educators (AMAE) Journal is published three times a year by AMAE Inc., 634 South Spring Street, Suite 602, Los Angeles, CA 90014.
 Currently, one of the three annual issues is also published as a hardcopy and distributed to AMAE members.